 Finally, Thank You!

 I started this blog two months ago.
-And in that two months I've found a tremendous amount of satisfaction because of your support, your comments.
+And in that two months, I’ve found a tremendous amount of joy and satisfaction because of your support, your comments.
 I try to practice what I preach and respond to every comment specifically in reaction to your comment, in deepest appreciation.
 You’ve given me a gift of your time.
-It’s the only gift you cannot replace in kind.
-So, let me say, from the bottom of my heart, thank you to each and every one who reads Of Martians and Marshmallows.
+It’s the only gift that cannot be replaced in kind.
+So, let me practice the art of saying thank you.
+From the bottom of my heart, thank you to each and every one who reads this blog.
 May you have a New Year of Joy, Peace, and Success!

 all graphics courtesy of mycutegraphics.com